janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

-Sentences are often more clear than phrases because they provide more information about when you should do something- still, experiment!
-Clever, brief statements can convey a ton of info, more than you'd expect!
+Sentences are often more clear than phrases because they provide more information about when or why you should do something- still, experiment!
+Clever, brief statements can convey a ton of info.

 ::: info

-There are so many things you can do with [la]{.tokipona}!
-[Check out my side lesson for more tricks with la!](./la-extras.html)
+Check out [my side lesson](./la-extras.html) for more tricks with [la]{.tokipona}!

 :::